23-MDDN342/randomised-collection-RitaClose/README.md

 30/04
 I discovered a way to use mapping to fill the space of the quads with scales using arcs.
 I am super happy with the result and I think it's going to be really cool mixed with everything else.
 I then used the same technique of mapping for the teeth - which I am almost finished - just have to add in some front teeth.
 I might leave the horns as they are if I run out of time but I will consider adding more detail to them later.
 After I add in the back of the throat and fix the eyes the face will be done then I can add in special randomness conditions and a discrete variable then just commenting to finish.

+01/05
+I have finally added a discrete variable in the form of smoke that can be either turned on or off.
+Hopefully this counts enough.
+I will make it less common tomorrow when I tackle randomness.

 Pages Link:
 https://23-mddn342.github.io/randomised-collection-RitaClose/